crystal-lang/crystal/_drafts/tools.md

 This tools does not only will be allow you avoid `def foo` vs `def self.foo` string matching hell, but will point which are the real candidates of a method call.

-{% highlight ruby %}
+{% highlight ruby linenos %}
 class A
-  def foo         # line 2
+  def foo
   end
 end

 class B
-  def foo         # line 7
+  def foo
   end
 end

 def use_foo(o)
-  o.foo           # line 12, put the cursor in this #foo call end
+  o.foo           # put the cursor in this #foo call end

 use_foo(A.new)